List of Star Trek novels: Coda (2021)

-Star Trek: Coda crossover series follows the crews of several starships attempting to prevent the destruction of the universe by the vampiric species encountered in the two-part Next Generation episode "Time's Arrow".
-Coda serves as a conclusion to the continuity shared by the various relaunch book lines from 2001 until 2021.
+Star Trek: Coda crossover series follows the crews of several starships attempting to prevent the destruction of the universe by the vampiric species encountered in The Next Generation two-part episode "Time's Arrow".
+Coda serves as a conclusion to the continuity shared by the various relaunch book lines from 2001 to 2021.

 Prodigy (2023)

-Star Trek: Prodigy is a forthcoming chapter book series based on the television series of the same name.
-To be published by Simon Spotlight.
+Star Trek: Prodigy is a chapter book series based on the television series of the same name.
+Published by Simon Spotlight.

-Strange New Worlds (2023)
+Strange New Worlds (2023–present)

 Star Trek: Strange New Worlds is based on the television series of the same name.
 The first novel is an introduction to the crew of the Enterprise (NCC-1701) under the command of Christopher Pike.
 The Strange New Worlds short story series published from 1998 to 2016 is unrelated.
+Volume numbers vary by language and market.

+Other works and collections

+Interactive gamebooks

+Interactive gamebooks similar to Choose Your Own Adventure.
+Published by various Simon & Schuster imprints.

 Video game novelizations

 Novelizations of the Star Trek video games.
 Star Trek: Klingon (1996) was also dramatized as an audiobook by Hilary Bader.
-A novelization of Star Trek: Borg (1996), to be written by Diane Carey, was announced but never published.
+A novelization of Star Trek: Borg (1996), to be adapted by Diane Carey, was announced but never published.